Brainhack-Proceedings-2015/Margulies-AMX-Surfdist/brainhack-report.md

 #Results

 The resultant package, SurfDist, achieves the aforementioned goals of faciliating the calculation of exact geodesic distance on the cortical surface.
-We present here the distance measures from the central sulcus label on the FreeSurfer native surfaces (Figure \ref{keyfig}, \emph(Top)).
+We present here the distance measures from the central and calcarine sulci labels on the FreeSurfer native surfaces (Figure~\ref{keyfig}B).
 The distance measure provides a means to parcellate the cortex using the surface geometry.
-Towards that aim, we also implement a `zones analysis', which constructs a Voronoi diagram, establishing partitions based on the greater proximity to a set of label nodes (Figure \ref{keyfig}B).
+Towards that aim, we also implement a `zones analysis', which constructs a Voronoi diagram, establishing partitions based on the greater proximity to a set of label nodes (Figure~\ref{keyfig}C).

 \begin{figure}[h!]
   \includegraphics[width=0.47\textwidth]{figure-01}